• About Us

 Following initiation by Vishoba Khesar, Namdev went on pilgrimages to the shrines of Northern India and the Deccan.
 Some legends such as one, where Namdev encountered a situation of discrimination during a Saivite pilgrimage site, indicate the challenges that reformers went through during that time.
 However, contrary to some accounts, there is no evidence that Namdev went along with Dnyandev on his pilgrimage.
 He continued his pilgrimage to Eastinapur and Badrikashram, and his experience only made Namdev more devoted to the Vaishnava faith.
 Eventually, Namdev went back to Pandharpur and lived at the feet of her Vittoba for the rest of his life, writing devotional songs and making important contributions to the spread of the Bhakti Movement in Maharashtra.

-Namdev's Pilgrimage and Hospitality: Namdev returned to Pandharpur after a pilgrimage and prepared to feed a large number of Brahmins and holy men.
+Namdev returned to Pandharpur after a pilgrimage and prepared to feed a large number of Brahmins and holy men.
 The Vittoba, the deity, is said to have helped Namdev with necessary provisions and acted as the host.
 However, when the Brahmins discovered that Namdev was a Sudra, they raised objections, and Namdev, revealing his divine attributes, preached about the equality of devotion regardless of caste or birth.

-Namdev's Encounter with Mahomedan Officials: While on a pilgrimage to celebrate festivals in Bidar, Namdev and his followers faced opposition from Mahomedan officials.
+While on a pilgrimage to celebrate festivals in Bidar, Namdev and his followers faced opposition from Mahomedan officials.
 They were stopped, questioned, and even challenged to bring a slaughtered cow back to life.
 It is said that moved to tears, Namdev prayed, and Vittäl supposedly revived the cow, proving the piety and faith of Namdev's followers.

-Namdev's Fellow-Mystics and Disciples: Namdev's poetic biography by Mahipathi mentions other lovable mystics and saints who lived around the same time and shared spiritual comradeship with Namdev.
+Namdev's poetic biography by Mahipathi mentions other lovable mystics and saints who lived around the same time and shared spiritual comradeship with Namdev.
 Notable figures include Jani, a child poet and mystic, and Chokamela, a Mahar saint who faced persecution for his devotion.
 Chokamela, a Mahar saint, faced persecution due to his low caste.
 He worshipped Vittoba from a distance as he couldn't enter the temple.
 He was eventually banished from the city but continued to pray to Vittal from across the Bhima River.
 After receiving a divine message, Namdev went to Mangalwedha to collect the bones of Chokamela, who died during a construction project.
 He identified Chokamela's bones by hearing the cry of "Vittoba, Vittoba" from that spot, and he brought them to Pandharpur.

-Namdev's Character and Acts of Kindness: Namdev's life exemplified sincerity, faith, tenderness, and gentility.
+Namdev's life exemplified sincerity, faith, tenderness, and gentility.
 Anecdotes include Namdev's act of feeding a dog during a pilgrimage, demonstrating kindness to all beings.
 Another incident involves Namdev using his blood to revive a plant, showing intense spirituality.

-Namdev's Religion and Poetry: Namdev, like Tukaram, was more a poet and mystic than a preacher of any specific creed.
+Namdev, like Tukaram, was more a poet and mystic than a preacher of any specific creed.
 His poems emphasize devotion, God-love, and the need for God's grace.
 His teachings discourage rituals, emphasizing repentance, and the constant repetition of God's name.

-Namdev's Poetic Themes: Namdev's poems critique idol worship, highlight the omnipotence of God, condemn fasts and pilgrimages, and emphasize the importance of cultivating pure faith and love for God.
+Namdev's poems critique idol worship, highlight the omnipotence of God, condemn fasts and pilgrimages, and emphasize the importance of cultivating pure faith and love for God.
 The poems often focus on the longing for God, the subjective experiences of the heart, and the simplicity of devotion.
 Poems highlight themes like recognizing God in all things, the interconnectedness of creation in God, the futility of material pursuits, the virtue of righteousness, and the yearning for God's grace.
 There's also an expression of humility and devotion in seeking God's help.
 Namdev's poems exhibit intense spiritual yearning, a cry for God's grace, and a deep connection to the divine.
 The verses convey a sense of longing, surrender, and a profound desire for union with God.

-Comparison to Other Mystics: Namdev's charm lies in the subjective truth of his experiences and his appeal to the heart.
+Namdev's charm lies in the subjective truth of his experiences and his appeal to the heart.
 His teachings align with the Vaishnavite faith, and his emphasis on love, devotion, and simplicity of faith is consistent with other Vaishnava mystics like Tukaram.
 The preciousness of Namdev's message lies in its simple sincerity, heartfelt expressions, and the call for pure faith and love for God.
 His life and poetry continue to inspire those seeking a deeper connection with the divine.

-Namdev's Possible Age: References in Namdev's life to Mahomedan persecution and the destruction of idols by the Turks suggest that Namdev likely lived after the 14th century when the Mahomedans entered the Deccan.
+References in Namdev's life to Mahomedan persecution and the destruction of idols by the Turks suggest that Namdev likely lived after the 14th century when the Mahomedans entered the Deccan.
 Comparing Namdev's style with Dnyandev's, it is inferred that Namdev might have flourished in the latter part of the 14th century, around 1370–1440 A.D.

-Namdev's Closing Days: Namdev, who lived to around seventy years of age, spent his last moments at the door of the Vittoba temple at Pandharpur.
+Namdev, who lived to around seventy years of age, spent his last moments at the door of the Vittoba temple at Pandharpur.
 A step leading to the temple is named after him.

-Bhagat Namdev's Journey to Punjab
+10. Bhagat Namdev's Journey to Punjab

 It was generally thought that Namdev was of Maharashtra origin but his influence is beyond linguistic boundaries.
 As stated by Sikh historiography, Ghuman village in the Punjab region is where he is noted.
 However, there is another recollection from Punjab, Bassi Pathana, that Namdev visited only parts of Punjab but spent most of his life and died in Pandharpur, Maharashtra.
 Namdev’s biography as a bridge becomes evident in the diversity of narratives across different linguistic and cultural backgrounds.
 Namdev was a pan-Indian phenomenon and temples and memorials dedicated to him can be found in central, western, and northern India.
-His relationship with Punjab is quite complex, making him one of the most important figures in the religious-literary traditions of the area, and playing an important role in Sikhism, with his songs being part of the Guru Granth Sahib, the fundamental scripture of S The legacy of Namdev in Punjab is symbolic of the interplay between local memory and broadly Pan-Indian cultural and religious aspects.
+His relationship with Punjab is quite complex, making him one of the most important figures in the religious-literary traditions of the area, and playing an important role in Sikhism, with his songs being part of the Guru Granth Sahib, the fundamental scripture of Sikhism.
+The legacy of Namdev in Punjab is symbolic of the interplay between local memory and broadly Pan-Indian cultural and religious aspects.

 Tags: bhagat namdev jibhagat namdev ji historysant namdev biography